OpenTracing vs. OpenTelemetry

 Monitoring and observability have increased with software applications moving from monolithic to distributed microservice architectures.
-While observability and application monitoring share similar definitions, they also have some differences.
+While observability and application monitoring share a similar definition, they also have some differences.

 The purpose of both monitoring and observability is to find issues in an application.
 However, monitoring aims to capture already known issues and display them on a dashboard to understand their root cause and the time they occurred.